Criminal Injuries: Compensation for Survivors of Abuse

 These days, the focus is changing from “What goes wrong?” in 20% of cases to “What goes right?” in 80%.
 Instead of wondering why one in five goes on to become abusers themselves, researchers are now trying to figure out why four out of five don’t.
 Instead of researching what damages people, they want to know what makes them strong.

 So what does go right?
 Resilience is the ability to overcome childhood abuse.
 It is not some kind of mysterious ability to be completely unaffected by trauma, or to walk through life with no pain, no scars, and no damage, or to recover instantly and completely.
 It’s the strength to overcome the trauma and rebound from experience, to keep going.

 Our experiences affect us, but the past doesn’t define what the present or future have to be.
 Childhood abuse does not automatically lead to a life of abusing children.
 The concept of an endless cycle of abuse, carried on from generation to generation, may sound simple and logical, but it just doesn’t fit the facts.

 How My Life can be Better after Therapy

 Submitted by Centre on September 18, 2010 – 12:08pm

 When we come to realize that we need to recover from childhood abuse, it can be very gradual and slow.
-There are many good experiences to recovering, and some harder experiences, but it is all part of the healing process.
-Sometimes during this process you will feel happy, and better, and other times it will bring up many emotions that are triggered by memories.
+There are many good experiences in recovering, and some harder experiences, but it is all part of the healing process.
+Sometimes during this process, you will feel happy, and better, and other times it will bring up many emotions that are triggered by memories.
 But do not worry, this is what happens, you have the strength inside of you to deal with these emotions.

 Here is a list of reasons to keep going through the healing process, even when it seems very difficult: